tmichniewski/MiniSpark/README.md

 and Output types, the container for parameters, and it expects to provide the function which will build the mapper function for the given parameters and Input and Output types.

-Then, it also provides the `apply` function which will give in return the map function, provided that it will get a specific `getter` to convert the input record to the Input type and a `constructor` which will convert all the produced data to the output record.
+Then, it also provides the `apply` method which will give in return the map `Function`, provided that it will get a specific `getter` to convert the input record to the Input type and a `constructor` which will convert all the produced data to the output record.